sharadregoti/tyk-docs/tyk-docs/content/tyk-multi-data-centre/mdcb-example-minimising-latency.md

 {{< img src="/img/mdcb/mdcb-poc1-screenshot7.png" alt="Data Plane #2" >}}

 ### Testing the deployment to prove the concept
-As you know, the Tyk Multi Data Centre Bridge provides a link from the Control Plane to the Data Plane (worker) gateways, so that we can control all the remote gateways from a single dashboard.
+As you know, the Tyk Multi Data Center Bridge provides a link from the Control Plane to the Data Plane (worker) gateways, so that we can control all the remote gateways from a single dashboard.

 1. Access Tyk Dashboard
     - You can log into the dashboard at the external IP address reported in the watch window for the Control Plane - in this example it was at `34.136.51.227:3000`, so just enter this in your browser